pmqs/zipdetails/README.md

 records it uses.
 When the `--walk` or the `--scan` option is enabled both work identically by scanning the file from the beginning looking for any the of these valid 4-byte metadata signatures.
-When a 4-byte signature is found both options will blindly assume that it has found a valid metadata record and display it.
+When a 4-byte signature is found both options will blindly assume that it has found a vald metadata record and display it.

 ### `--walk`